neos/neos-development-collection/TYPO3.Neos/Documentation/IntegratorGuide/InsideTypoScript.rst

 	my.image.width = ${q(node).property('foo')}

-You see that properties have to be quoted (with either single or double quotes), or can be an *Eel expression* (which will be explained in a separate section lateron).
+You see that properties have to be quoted (with either single or double quotes), or can be an *Eel expression* (which will be explained in a separate section later on).

 In order to reduce typing overhead, curly braces can be used to "abbreviate" long TypoScript paths, as the following example demonstrates::